isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 #### Outreach Programmes

 These programmes are designed to:

-* Build strong community ties with events such as festival celebrations;
+* Festive celebrations and neighbourhood events;
-* Encourage residents to get to know and understand one another; and
+* Initiatives that encourage interaction and mutual understanding among residents; and
-* Support the Government and various agencies in nationwide campaigns such as dengue prevention, Clean & Green Week, Racial Harmony Month and Good Neighbour Day.
+*  Support for national campaigns such as Dengue Prevention, Clean & Green Week, Racial Harmony Month and Good Neighbour Day.

 #### Assistance Programmes